Federal Funding & Policy Information

 - Home Forward continues to monitor the federal budget process to advocate for full funding for HUD and housing programs.
 As we learn more about federal funding for 2026, Home Forward may also have to explore additional cost saving measures and are committed to keeping residents and participants, partners, and the community updated.

 - Home Forward’s primary goal is the ongoing housing stability of our residents and participants.
-We will continue to monitor federal funding and policy and will share updated information.
+We will continue to monitor federal funding and policy and share updated information.

 Immigration Status & Housing Eligibility